 On December 16, 2020, the Company completed a private placement of 3,529,411 units (comprised of one common share and one warrant) for gross proceeds of \$3,000,000.
-The warrants had an expiry date of June 16, 2022 and were exercisable at a price of \$1.00 per share.
-Including a warrant commission, 3,574,411 common share purchase warrants were issued.
-A portion of the proceeds was allocated to warrants based on the valuation below with the residual value allocated to common shares.
+A portion of the proceeds were allocated to warrants based on the valuation below with the residual value allocated to common shares.